akbarsazish/scrollable-and-resizeable-table/README.md

 In order to run this project you need:
 - Clone on your local system.
-- A browser of you choice.
-- A text editor of your choice.
+- On your browser open the HTML file.

 ### Setup